astropy/astropy/docs/io/fits/index.rst

     >>> from astropy.io import fits
     >>> hdulist = fits.open('input.fits')

-The :func:`~astropy.io.fits.open` function has several optional arguments which will be discussed in a later chapter.
+The :func:`open` function has several optional arguments which will be discussed in a later chapter.
 The default mode, as in the above example, is "readonly".
 The open function returns an object called an :class:`HDUList` which is a Python list-like collection of HDU objects.
 An HDU